1. Mobile banking experience as a part of omnichannel banking

 Deloitte’s 2019 consumer banking survey found that 84% of respondents use online banking at least some of the time.

 Bitcoin itself may not yet have the revolutionary impact its supporters hoped for, but the technologies that enabled Bitcoin are showing real potential.
-Blockchain and distributed ledgers in the broad make it easier for banks to facilitate payments, to securely manage customer data and to meet KYC requirements.
+Blockchain solutions and distributed ledgers in the broad make it easier for banks to facilitate payments, to securely manage customer data and to meet KYC requirements.

 Banks should also take note of asset tokenisation which leverages blockchain to enable the securitisation of assets.
 As a result, large and illiquid assets are accessible to a broader group of investors, and easier to trade – digitally.
 Tokenisation not only broadens the investment base but also reduces settlement times and smoothens the reconciliation process too.